Schedule a Consultation

 Disinherited Family Members

-When a will leaves out a child or close relative, it can cause strain within a family.
+A will leaving out a child or close relative can cause strain within a family.
 People often feel blindsided or question whether the will truly reflects what their loved one wanted—especially when stepfamilies or distant relatives are involved.

 Executor Misconduct